 1 Losing Habits

 The subject of the title track has been many things, opaque as dread, fear, depression, malaise, angst—but also, as clear as cancer and real loss.
-Whatever the source of the negativity, it can be a powerful motivator.
+Whatever the source, it can be a powerful motivator.
 In our case, it drove much of the writing and recording for the album, and some of the fears in “Losing Habits” hang over other songs in different ways.
 There are parental anxieties, personal tragedies, but also, the reverence for life that comes with all of them.

 2 Love You Worse